 We’ve created a foundation for the learning ecosystem based on what the end users and stakeholders need and how to align it with core business priorities.
 After that, what are the core functional components required to meet the business strategy and learner needs?

-Two core features that should span all of the functional needs are flexibility and interoperability.
+Flexibility and interoperability are two core features that should span all of the functional needs.
 Remember, this an ecosystem—things will change with time, and both you and your technology should be prepared.
-Here are a few components that will probably require the ability to adapt as your as your ecosystem evolves:
+Here are a few components that will probably require the ability to adapt as your ecosystem evolves:

-Learning Record Stores serve as the backbone of the ecosystem by collecting data from all sources to provide actionable insights and visualize both the effectiveness/efficiency of learning and its business impact.
+Learning record stores serve as the backbone of the learning ecosystem by collecting data from all sources to provide actionable insights and visualize both the effectiveness/efficiency of learning and its business impact.

 Start small and grow from there.

 With the rapid pace of technological change, it’s understandable to feel overwhelmed by new information, concepts, and technology.
-A common solution to overcoming this challenge is starting small and iterating.
+However, a common solution to overcoming this challenge is starting small and iterating.

 This process helps maintain a clear, narrow focus on your original goals and keeps expectations reasonable.
 In addition to keeping your initial scope manageable, it’s vital to remember the importance of adaptability:

 Danny: I believe there are decisions and tactics you can take to help future-proof the ecosystem.
-For example, choosing platforms that have been designed and built to be open and connected with robust and available APIs is critical.
+For example, choosing platforms designed and built to be open and connected with robust and available APIs is critical.

 About Our Guest Contributor

-We'd like to give a special thanks to Danny Abdo, vice president of solutions engineering at Degreed, who specializes in strategic learning and HR solutions and technologies.
-Before joining Degreed, he served as senior vice president in Bank of America’s global learning organization, where he led multiple teams, functions, and strategies—including learner experience and technology, product management, and technology vendor management.
+We want to give a special thanks to Danny Abdo, vice president of solutions engineering at Degreed, who specializes in strategic learning and HR solutions and technologies.
+Before joining Degreed, he served as senior vice president in Bank of America’s global learning organization.
+He's led multiple teams, functions, and strategies—including learner experience and technology, product management, and technology vendor management.

 Up Next: Getting started with data sources

-And coming up next in our Learning & Data Ecosystem blog series, Andrew Downes will provide a walkthrough of how to identify a good starting point when building an ecosystem and explain how build on top of smaller successes.
-Don’t want to miss the rest of this series?
+And coming up next in our Learning & Data Ecosystem blog series, Andrew Downes will provide a walkthrough of identifying a good starting point when building an ecosystem and explaining how to build on top of smaller successes.

 Subscribe to our blog